France: Bike and Barge - Avignon to Aigues-Mortes

 DAY 5: Today’s ride is the most beautiful of the week.
 We’ll begin by cycling to the village of St. Rémy.
 Its weekly outdoor market will be taking place and it’s an event for the whole region.
 You can practice your French and buy souvenirs like local lavender honey or brightly colored yellow and orange Provençal pottery.

 DAY 6: We’ll begin our morning with a guided walking tour of Arles.
-We’ll learn about its importance as a Roman capital during the first century and its golden age during the 5c as an important industrial and religious center.
-It is perhaps best known today for the paintings that the Dutch painter Vincent van Gogh produced during his one year here in the 19c.
+We’ll learn about its importance as a Roman capital during the first century and its golden age during the 5th century as an important industrial and religious center.
+It is perhaps best known today for the paintings that the Dutch painter Vincent van Gogh produced during his one year here during the 1800s.
 You can stand at the same spot where he painted the beautiful Starry Night Over the Rhone.

 After lunch, we’ll get back on our bikes for a short ride through rice fields and pastures dotted with wild Camargue white horses.
 Then we’ll meet our barge and sail down to the walled medieval town of Aigues-Mortes.
 15 miles.

-DAY 7: Our last bike ride is a loop ride.
+DAY 7: Our last bike ride is a meandering loop.
 We’ll stop for lunch on the banks of the Vidourle River, for photos at the Carbonnière Tower, and at the beach for a chance to see flamingoes and take a dip in the Mediterranean Sea.